mactul/discordslashcommands/README.md

             .name: name of the option
             .description: description of the option
             .type: type of the option (dsc.STRING, dsc.INTEGER, etc...)
-            .required: boolean represent if the option is required .choices: a list of choices
+            .required: boolean represents if the option is required .choices: a list of choices
                 list
                     dictionnary